elijahtugad2005/Food-Budget-Assistant-Web-Application-ASP.NET-/README.md

-# Food-Budget-Assistant-Web-Application-ASP.NET-
-# Eatsy - Student Budget-Friendly Menu App
+# Eatsy - Student Budget-Friendly Menu App for ASP.NET

 ## 📌 Project Overview
 Eatsy a web application designed to help students find food options within their budget.
 By simply entering a price range, the app filters and displays food items that match the entered budget.
 This feature streamlines decision-making, saves time, and promotes better financial management for students.